HISTORY OF EXHIBITION CENTRE LIVERPOOL

-Exhibition Centre Liverpool is a state-of-the-art, 8,100m2 purpose-built exhibition centre and is part of The ACC Liverpool Group’s family of world class venues along with interconnected sister venues BT Convention Centre and Echo Arena.
+Exhibition Centre Liverpool is a state-of-the-art, 8,100m2 purpose-built exhibition centre and is part of The ACC Liverpool Group’s family of world class venues along with interconnected sister venues ACC Liverpool and M&S Bank Arena.
 Situated on Liverpool’s iconic waterfront, Exhibition Centre Liverpool provides world class event space for exhibitions, concerts and conferences and forms part of a full campus site of venues offering complete flexibility, space and an expert delivery team.

-The ACC Liverpool Group, originally home to BT Convention Centre and Echo Arena opened its doors on January 12 2008 with the official opening ceremony for Capital of Culture, launching a year-long celebration and signalling the culmination of a decade of regeneration in the city.
-By 2011 the venue had already welcomed almost 2 million visitors across 500 events and so in March 2011 announced plans to build a new waterfront exhibition and events complex as an extension to its existing offering.
+The arena and convention centre opened their doors on January 12 2008 with the official opening ceremony for Capital of Culture, launching a year-long celebration and signalling the culmination of a decade of regeneration in the city.
+By 2011 the venues had already welcomed almost 2 million visitors across 500 events and so in March 2011 announced plans to build a new waterfront exhibition and events complex as an extension to its existing offering.
 At an investment of £40m the project was set to position Liverpool in the premier league of convention and exhibition cities in the UK.

-In October 2012, world renowned construction services company ISG, known for its prestigious work on the London 2012 Velodrome were granted the contract to deliver the construction of the project.
-The principle architects, Denton Corker Marshall, were appointed for their distinct style and flawless reputation, with a portfolio of work including the Melbourne Exhibition Centre.
+In October 2012, world renowned construction services company ISG, known for its prestigious work on the London 2012 Velodrome, was granted the contract to deliver the construction of the project.
+The principle architects, Denton Corker Marshall, was appointed for its distinct style and flawless reputation, with a portfolio of work including the Melbourne Exhibition Centre.

 In April 2013, leading luxury hotel brand Pullman came on-board, with the announcement that an upscale four star hotel would be at the heart of the stunning new venue.
 Pullman has hotels all over the world, including all the major European cities, but only one in the UK, in St Pancras, London.
 The Pullman brand is owned by international hotel company Accor.
 While Pullman was selected as the hotel brand, Branded Hotel Management (BHM) was also appointed as the preferred operator for the 216 room 'headquarters' hotel.

 Work began on Exhibition Centre Liverpool in January 2014.
-After work began, add Exhibition Centre Liverpool opened in September 2015.
+Exhibition Centre Liverpool opened in September 2015.
 Pullman Liverpool opened in February 2016.

 The ACC Liverpool Group was identified as key to boosting Liverpool's image as a city in which to live, work and invest.
-They play a key role in the city's economic growth, actively supporting Liverpool, Merseyside and Northwest-based employees, businesses and supplier.
-In our first year alone, we hosted more than 200 events and 665,000 delegates, and made an economic contribution to Liverpool City region of more than £200 million.
-Since then, we have attracted over 5 million visitors to more than 2,700 events and generated £1.1bn in economic benefit for the local economy.
-Exhibition Centre Liverpool has just as an important role, not only providing more exhibition space but also the 216 bedroom Pullman hotel, increasing Liverpool’s city bed-stock and raising the number of rooms on site to over 650.
+It plays a key role in the city's economic growth, actively supporting Liverpool, Merseyside and Northwest-based employees, businesses and supplier.
+In our first year alone, the campus hosted more than 200 events and 665,000 delegates, and made an economic contribution to Liverpool City region of more than £200 million.
+Since opening, our campus has attracted more than 8 million visitors to 4,500 events across our entire site and generated £2bn in economic benefit for the local economy.
+Exhibition Centre Liverpool has just as an important role, not only providing more exhibition space but also the 216 bedroom hotel Pullman Liverpool, increasing the city’s bed-stock and raising the number of rooms on site to over 650.